Types of Power Saws

 How to Choose Power Saw Blades

-Differences in saw blades can be found in the material they’re made from, the thickness and the number and pattern of teeth.
-Replacement of saw blades is an important part of operating power saws.
-A dull blade reduces cutting efficiency and can be a safety hazard.
+Replacing saw blades often is an important part of operating power saws.
+A dull blade reduces cutting efficiency.
+It can also be a safety hazard.

 How Saw Teeth Work